oferbaharav/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint_Challenge_2/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  # Many to Many - an employee could have many territories, and territories #can have many employees

-- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- What is a situation where a document store (like MongoDB) is appropriate,
+# Document store is good for a page full of stuff such as for E-commerce product catalog, Blogs and content management
+and
+  what is a situation where it is not appropriate?
+# Not appropriate for Highly transactional systems or where the data model is designed up front because you don't want to be updating these documents a lot
 - What is "NewSQL", and what is it trying to achieve?
+#  NewSQL is a class of relational database management systems that seek to provide the scalability of NoSQL systems for online transaction processing (OLTP) workloads while maintaining the ACID guarantees of a traditional database system (from wikipedia)

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as